Skip to main content

 Disposition

-(Red) Removed material in Accession record 2025P-SA-03 (positively not including): 1) Joppa logbook, similar to other logbooks, contains a mix of notes, largely daily life at Joppa.
-It is not being considered as it appears to be the beginning of a new collection which is well beyond the scope of this project.
-2) The brittle weather charts (along with the newspaper cuttings) and diaries have been excluded for preservation and will not be scanned.
-The handwritten weather diaries have been set aside for preservation and then sifting.
-Hence cannot be included now.
-3) Amma songs and paintings by Pyarie Sittie are set aside with the weather records in the smaller wooden box as its brittle state first necessitates preservation.
-However a few sample pages of the former are being selected for scanning.
-4) Muppanthal herbarium is removed from this accession for this is the only material from this retreat collection and is not being considered as it appears to be the beginning of a new collection which is well beyond the scope of this project.
-5) Slide photographs at Jeevanatham, as noted earlier are not included as we do not have permission to sift them.
-6) The other removed material from the earlier accessions records 1, and 2 are a) the Naraikadu log-books (except the two short listed – see the below section for the list) b) Tamil idioms c) Published books (listed under removed in the earlier accession only, including the two books that GWP has annotated) d) The 3D materials, e) Usha-stalam log-books, f) Photographs in wooden box at the CEO’s quarters, g) Weather records (charts, diaries and hand-written weather diaries) leaving the graphs, h) Technical drawings 7) The undecided material from the earlier accessions (both 1 & 2) and now removed are a) the files of correspondence (in Jeevanandam), b) all the log-books excluding two (Jewel House Logbook II and IX and Forest House Logbook VII, Forest House logbook IV; Jungle House logbook I, II and III; Jewel House logbook VIII and Vana Moodha Vedu logbook) c) Maps, after careful scrutiny by the conservators from NCBS.
-8) The removed materials from the earlier accession record, but now included after careful scrutiny for preservation by the conservators from NCBS and the Saythu team are a) Graphs only from the weather records b) Additionally, two of the published books (i) the Naraikadu centenary volume of 1983 is now included while the 2017 is removed and will only be used to provide background information for the description (ii) the volume on boys‘ lives at TDF, residing within the ‘Vanacharbu ‘ compound, is included for scanning since it is useful to contextualise the archival material on Naraikadu to be digitised and provide background on the institutional history and ways of working, Both books were reviewed by and approved by the donor for scanning.
-(Yellow) Undecided material in Accession record 2025P-SA-03: No un-decided materials in this accession record (Green) Finalised material in Accession record 2025P-SA-03 (selected for digitisation): 1.
+Removed material dating to this visit: a) Both logbooks, like the other logbooks we sifted earlier, contain a mix of notes, largely daily life.
+It is not being considered as it appears to be the beginning of a new collection which is well beyond the scope of this project. b) The brittle weather charts (along with the newspaper cuttings) and diaries need preservation and will not be scanned.
+The handwritten weather diaries have been set aside for preservation and then sifting safely.
+Hence, they cannot be included. c) ‘Amma songs and paintings by Pyarie Sittie’ are set aside with the weather records in the smaller wooden box as its brittle state first necessitates preservation.
+However, a few sample pages of the former will be selected for scanning. d) Muppanthal herbarium is removed from this accession for it appears to be the beginning of a new collection which is well beyond the scope of this project.
+Other removed material from the papers sifted earlier: a) Naraikadu logbooks (except the two short listed – see below) b) Book of Tamil idioms c) Published books (including the two books annotated by Godfrey Webb-Peploe (GWP)) d) The 3D materials, e) Usha-stalam logbooks, f) Photographs in made-to-purpose wooden box at the CEO’s quarters, g) Weather records (charts, diaries and hand-written weather diaries) except the graphs, h) Technical drawings The undecided material from the papers sifted earlier (during the 1st and 2nd visits) and now removed are: a) the files of correspondence (in Jeevanandam), as we do not have permission to sift them. b) Maps, after careful scrutiny by the conservators from NCBS.
+Removed materials from previous visits, but now included after careful scrutiny (for preservation) by the conservators from NCBS and the Saythu team are, a) weather graphs from the box with weather records b) two of the published books, (i) the Naraikadu centenary volume of 1983 is now included while the 2017 one is removed.
+The latter will only be used to provide background information for the catalogue description, (ii) the volume on boys‘ lives at TDF, residing within the ‘Vanacharbu‘ compound, is included for scanning as it helps contextualise the archival material to be digitised by providing background information on the Fellowship’s institutional history and ways of working, Both books were reviewed by and approved by the Donor for scanning.
+In summary, all the finalised material as per this accession record 2025P-SA-01 (selected for digitisation): 1.
 A few sample pages from ‘Amma songs and paintings by Pyarie Sittie’.
 2. Dr. Woolcock alias Kruba sittie’s Naraikadu field notebook.
-The book with an unknown author, titled Naraikadu, has now been identified as written by Dr Jacqueline Anne Woolcock also known as Kiruba Sittie and finalised for scanning.
-This one field notebook is in addition to the two other field notebooks by GWP and earlier loosely identified with GWP’s papers.
-3. The weather graphs (as loose 24 nos.
-A2 sheets) have been finalised for scanning 4.
-David Rajamaniam’s ‘Wonder Songs and Other Songs’ and Naveena C’s ‘Forest songs, round songs and other songs’ are to be scanned 5.
-‘Jeevanatha transitions’ song book is finalised for scanning.
-6. Flower songs musical notations have been set aside for scanning 7.
-The other finalised materials from the earlier accessions are a.
+3. Two other field notebooks positively identified as written by GWP and earlier loosely arranged with GWP’s papers.
+4. The weather graphs (loose sheets, 24 nos.
+A2) 5.
+David Rajamaniam’s ‘Wonder Songs and Other Songs’ and Naveena C’s ‘Forest songs, round songs and other songs’ and ‘Jeevanatha transitions’ song book.
+6. Flower songs musical notations 7.
+Other material sifted earlier and finalised include: a.
 GWP collections (Diaries and field notes) b.
-Forest House visitor logbook I: 1918-33 (with handwritten notes by Amy Carmichael) and Forest House logbook II: 1933-43 (with Godfrey Webb-Peploe’s notes) c.
-Nature song book collections (‘Rounds song books’ and ‘Forest songbooks’ – typed, published and hand written from different time periods) d.
+Forest House visitor logbook I: 1918-33 (with handwritten notes by Amy Carmichael) and Forest House logbook II: 1933-43 (with Godfrey Webb-Peploe’s notes).
+These are part of the logbooks on Naraikadu. c.
+Nature song book collections (‘Rounds song books’ and ‘Forest songbooks’ – typed, published and handwritten from different time periods) d.
 Published books (i) Naraikadu pamphlet (1983), (ii) Vanacharbu pamphlet, and (iii) ‘Dohnavur Fellowship Rounds and Forest Songs’ pamphlet. e.
-Loose-leaf sketches on the life at Naraikadu and Dohnavur (It was observed that some of the sketches were signed ‘Tara’ She lived during the time of Pyarie Sittie – One painting was similar in style to Pyarie Sittie, it was signed as 1920’s)
+Loose-leaf sketches on life at Naraikadu and Dohnavur

 Acquisition Type